richpauloo/rp/content/authors/rich/_index.md

 - Visitors
 ---

-I'm a hydrogeologist and data scientist developing scientific methods to monitor, model, and manage regional-scale aquifers, with applications in sustainable groundwater management, agricultural water use, and real-time natural resource monitoring.
+Groundwater resources support global food supply and civilization, yet are in decline worldwide.
+With a background in hydrogeology and data science, I develop scalable and scientific methods to monitor, model, and manage regional-scale aquifers.
 I've built simulations of groundwater flow and contaminant transport, open source frameworks for real-time groundwater monitoring, and models that predict if a well may run dry during drought or unsustainable management.

-I'm also passionate about science education and the outdoors.
+I'm also passionate about science education, the outdoors, and {{% staticref "files/expedition-behavior.pdf" %}}expedition behavior{{% /staticref %}}.
 Before pursuing a PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers leading expeditions in the wilderness, and in Thailand for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
-I love the challenge of guiding tight knit groups for weeks on end in far corners of the Earth, speaking to large crowds, communicating to diverse audiences, and improvising.
+I love the challenge of guiding tight knit groups from different cultures across difficult terrain, speaking to large crowds, communicating to diverse audiences, and improvising.

-In my free time, I enjoy running, surfing, climbing mountains, building bikes, reading, practicing guitar, and cooking extravagant dinners.
+In my free time, I enjoy alpine climbing, running, surfing, tinkering on bikes, reading, playing guitar, and cooking extravagant dinners.